 The truth is, maintaining a blog is a massive undertaking.
-Doing consistent, high quality posts takes hours of work each week.
-The part we show you makes you envy our lives of coffee in pajamas, celebrating fake food holidays and globetrotting.
+Doing consistent, high-quality posts takes hours of work each week.
+The part we show you make you envy our lives of coffee in pajamas, celebrating fake food holidays and globetrotting.
 It’s true, that’s part of it, but there’s so much more to it.

 Innumerable hours editing photos, learning CSS (barf), planning social media posts (double barf) and doing dishes (triple barf).
 There is so much going on behind-the-scenes, but my job is to make it look easy!
 There’s no point complaining about the hard work, it’s just a fact.
 If I lost my passion, I’d never be able to continue.
 I suspect that’s what happened to many of those bloggers.

 Anyway, here I am outlasting them all.
 11 years of blogging, can you believe it?!
 Even though all of that wasn’t food-centric, I think it’s safe to say I’m an OG of blogging.